Public engagement: Modalities of engagement

-It is important to note that the participation of the public can occur at many different levels.
+Public participation can occur at many different levels.
 Due to this ambiguity, modalities for public engagement have been categorized based on the types of information flow and level of involvement of the public and/or sponsor (i.e. academia, government, private sector):

-Public communication is characterized by the top-down, one-way transfer of information or resources from initiators of an engagement, like government agencies to the public and where feedback from the public is not returned.
-This includes mechanisms like information broadcasts, static website resources, newsletters, public service announcements, or informational outreach through the legacy and social media.
+Public communication is characterized by the top-down, one-way transfer of information or resources from initiators of an engagement, like government agencies, to the public and where feedback from the public is not returned.
+This includes mechanisms like information broadcasts, static website resources, newsletters, public service announcements, or informational outreach through legacy and social media.
 Traditional media functions in this way by influencing the public agenda, termed agenda-setting theory.

-Public consultation is the collection of feedbacks and information about or from the public with the sponsor.
+Public consultation is the collection of feedback and information about or from the public by the sponsor.
 Potential mechanisms are referendum, surveys, focus groups, or interactive websites.
 These mechanisms gather information from the public who are or will be affected by those decisions to shape what sponsors focus on or invest their resources into.
-Although public consultation involves soliciting public feedbacks, it is still a one-way flow of information, but in the reverse direction of public communication.
+Although public consultation involves soliciting public feedback, it is still a one-way flow of information, but in the reverse direction of public communication.
 The initiators of public consultation retain decision-making authority.

 Public involvement is interactive and involves the transfer of fact-based information, values, and beliefs between both the public and the sponsor (i.e., typically, experts or policy makers).
 Deliberative opinion polls serve as a mechanism in which the public's opinions are collected before and after receiving information from the sponsor.